 Anti-Mullerian hormone, or AMH, is continuously produced by the ovarian granulosa cells in the small, egg-containing follicles within your ovaries.
 These cells started producing AMH before you were even born, and continue to do so throughout your life, until you reach menopause.
-Because AMH levels decline the closer you get to menopause, they are an excellent indicator of your remaining egg supply, or ovarian reserve.
+Because these levels decline the closer you get to menopause, they are an excellent indicator of your remaining egg supply, or ovarian reserve.

 Who can benefit from AMH testing?

 The anti-Mullerian hormone blood test has become the gold standard for ovarian reserve testing because these levels remain stable over time, unlike other hormone levels that fluctuate throughout your menstrual cycle.
 AMH testing can be performed at any time during your cycle, and the results won’t be affected by pregnancy or use of birth control pills.

 Our Louisiana fertility centers typically order AMH testing for women who:

 - Have undiagnosed infertility, polycystic ovary syndrome (PCOS) or suspected ovulation dysfunction

 - Want to better understand their menopausal status

 - Are considering egg freezing and want to learn about their ovarian reserve

 - Need an evaluation of their potential response to ovarian stimulation medications